 Mental Health Week provides the opportunity for communities to come together.
 The best events encourage participants and local communities to engage in practical and interactive activities to improve their mental health.
-If you have a great idea but are uncertain of how to get started, give us a call and we can chat through your ideas and provide some guidance (6224 9222 - ask for Nick).
-This year we want to encourage people to branch out and look at holding an event that is open to the general public and widely promoted.
-Do seek out collaborations and partnerships with other organisations to maximise impact.
+Seek out collaborations and partnerships with other organisations to maximise impact.